dOpensource/dsiprouter/docs/use-cases.rst

 1. Log into your FusionPBX box

-     a) Update the "outboundProxy.address" of the template with the IP address or hostname of the dSIPRouter in the provosioning editor.
+     a) Update the "outboundProxy.address" of the template with the IP address or hostname of the dSIPRouter in the provisioning editor.

  .. image:: images/outbound_proxy.PNG